 II.
-Background: Last summer, 2022, the Planning Board held Workshops and Public Hearings considering applying the Traditional Neighborhood T-4.2 or T4.2B zoning district to four Areas, A-D, across the city.

-The July 11, 2023 meeting was used to gather feedback on appropriate changes to finalize the proposed zoning map for a public hearing before the board makes a recommendation to Council.
+Background: Last summer, 2022, the Planning Board held Workshops and Public Hearings considering applying the Traditional Neighborhood T-4.2 or T4.2B zoning district to four areas, A-D, across the city.
+The July 11, 2023, meeting was used to gather feedback on appropriate changes to finalize the proposed zoning map for a public hearing before the board makes a recommendation to Council.
 Staff presented a new map for public review at a Community Conversation on August 1, 2023 with the changes from the Planning Board.
 Some Members of the Board, 2 City Councilors and 30+ residents were present, and many participated in the Community Conversation.
 The proposed zoning maps include the following five changes since the July 11th meeting:

-- 1. "Area A" as presented on July 11 has been divided into 'Area A1" and "Area A2".
-Since portions of the area are more controversial than others, this makes it possible to decide on the two portions individually as shown on the proposed zoning maps. - 2.
-The proposed map reflects the existing colors in Auburn's official zoning map, with T-4.2B shown as a bright teal, and the Conservation Open Space zoning district shown as a dark teal. - 3.
-Two parcels, Sherwood Forest, and the adjacent parcel owned by Androscoggin Land Trust are proposed to be changed to a Conservation Open Space zone to reflect their public use and to make it clear that they are not available for T-4.2B development. - III.
+- 1. "Area A" as presented on July 11 has been divided into 'Area A1" and "Area A2". - 2.
+Area A2 is located near Mary Carroll St., Seventh St., to South Main St., and Loring Ave., where area A2 and A1 meet. - 3.
+The proposed map reflects the existing colors in Auburn's official zoning map, with T-4.2B shown as a bright teal, and the Conservation Open Space zoning district shown as a dark teal. - 4.
+Three parcels, Huston Field, and the adjacent parcel owned by Androscoggin Land Trust, and Oak Hill Cemetery are proposed to be rezoned to Conservation Open Space to reflect their public/neighborhood use. - III.
 Traditional Neighborhood Development District: Description- The Traditional Downtown Neighborhood district is characterized by a small to medium sized buildings with smaller front yards and stoops in a more compact urban environment and includes and traditional neighborhood sized storefronts.
 The smaller minimum and maximum building setbacks form a moderately dense street-wall pattern, diverse architectural styles and pedestrian friendly streets and sidewalks (Sec.
 60.549).